cascadiajs/2014.cascadiajs.com/Organizing-routes-in-Express-Apps_pvenkatakrishnan.md

 * Mounting sub apps to handle specific route/ route families.
 * Using express-namespace / express-enrouten like modules to organize routes.

-In a demo I will demonstrate how:
+In this presentation I will demonstrate how:

 * Without organization, apps can become maintenance hell,
 * Using above suggestions, teams writing bloated apps can achieve developer joy.